morosaka/morosaka.github.io/_posts/2014-03-15-StrokeRate-Chrono.md

 video: false
 ---

-Record both stroke rate frequencies and lap, cumulative piece time events.
+###Record both stroke rate frequencies and lap, cumulative piece time events.

-Recall all current events on the fly, right on the main screen.
+###Recall all current events on the fly, right on the main screen.

-Email current events to anybody.
-Review the saved data on your computer at home.
+###Email current events to anybody.
+Review your work data on your computer at home.

 The whole events display area accepts taps, making it easier to input commands.
 Buttons can have a audible feedback.
 All functions are clearly marked and labeled for easy usage.